Genomon-Project/genomon-docs/dna_results.rst

 **************

 `Chr_1`
  chromosome for the 1st breakpoint
 `Pos_1`
  coordinate for the 1st breakpoint
 `Dir_1`
  direction of the 1st breakpoint
 `Chr_2`
  chromosome for the 2nd breakpoint
 `Pos_2`
  coordinate for the 2nd breakpoint
 `Dir_2`
  direction of the 2nd breakpoint
 `Inserted_Seq`
  inserted nucleotides within the breakpoints `Variant_Type` type of the structural variation
 `Gene_1`
  gene overlapping the 1st breakpoint
 `Gene_2`
  gene overlapping the 2nd breakpoint
 `Exon_1`
  exon overlapping the 1st breakpoint
 `Exon_2`
  exon overlapping the 2nd breakpoint `Num_Tumor_Ref_Read_Pair`
  #read_pairs not supporting the variant (reference read pairs) for the tumor sample
 `Num_Tumor_Var_Read_Pair`
  #read_pairs supporting the variant (variant read paris) for the tumor sample
 `Tumor_VAF`
  frequency of variant read pairs for the tumor sample `Num_Control_Ref_Read_Pair`
  #read_pairs not supporting the variant for the matched control sample
 `Num_Control_Var_Read_Pair`
  #read_pairs supporting the variant for the matched control sample
 `Control_VAF`
-frequency of variant read pairs for the matched control sample `Minus_Log_Fisher_P_value` minus common logarithm of p-value for the Fisher's exact text (on contingency table of (tumor v.s. matched control) and (reference v.s. variant read pairs)
+ frequency of variant read pairs for the matched control sample `Minus_Log_Fisher_P_value` minus common logarithm of p-value for the Fisher's exact text (on contingency table of (tumor v.s. matched control) and (reference variant read pairs)
 `Non-Matched_Control_Sample_With_Max_Junction`
  sample name with the maximum number of junction read pairs `Num_Max_Non-Matched_Control_Junction` the maximum number of junction read pairs among non-matched control samples `Max_Over_Hang_1` maximum overlang size of supporting read pairs from the 1st breakpoint `Max_Over_Hang_2` maximum overlang size of supporting read pairs from the 2nd breakpoint

 BAM Summary 結果